“I grieve in full silence for broken friendships, but exalt those that have remained genuine and strong.”

 Now, spotlight on us please:

-In reunions like this, eating is always secondary despite the palatable dishes that we would partake in.
+In reunions like these, eating is always secondary despite the palatable dishes that we would partake in.
 Clearly, the endless conversation matters more to us.
 Still, the native delicacies in that diner addressed our gastronomic needs pumping up our energy for the day’s agenda.

 We resumed our exclusive “pictorial” before opting to go to Taal Vista Hotel instead of Sky Ranch when we saw that it was already congested.